 Are LL.M. students eligible to participate in the On-Campus Interview Program?

 The On-Campus Interview Program is reserved for J.D. students and is not open to LL.M. students.
 The reason for this is that employers prefer to recruit LL.M.s on a different timeline, after they have finished their J.D. hiring.
 Foreign-trained LL.M. students are eligible to participate in the International Student Interview Program, which takes place on the campus of NYU Law School in January.

 What is the International Student Interview Program (ISIP)?

 Each year in January, Fordham Law School is one of 32 law schools to participate in ISIP, which is held at NYU School of Law.
-This program provides foreign-trained lawyers pursuing graduate degrees in the U.S. with the opportunity to be considered for internships and permanent positions worldwide with over 125 U.S. and foreign employers in more than 36 countries.
+This program provides foreign-trained lawyers pursuing graduate degrees in the U.S. with the opportunity to be considered for internships and permanent positions worldwide with over 150 of the top legal employers from around the world.
 Most employers who recruit through ISIP are hiring for offices outside the U.S., though a few hire for their New York or other domestic offices as well.
 Instructions regarding ISIP registration will be provided to students during the fall semester.

 What other offices at FLS provide career development assistance to LL.M. students?

 The Public Interest Resource Center (PIRC) assists students conducting self-directed searches for summer, school semester, or post-graduate employment in the public sector (including government) and post-graduate fellowships.
 PIRC also helps students find volunteer opportunities, student-initiated pro bono work, and community service projects.